bangaloresolutionshub/essbase/Lab12/LabGuide12.md

 * Soon after requesting your trial you will receive an activation email.
 Once that email is received and you have logged in to your environment you can begind the lab.

-Access the essbase labs using our web-friendly interface [here](https://bangaloresolutionshub.github.io/essbase-workshop)
+Access the Essbase labs using our web-friendly interface [here](https://bangaloresolutionshub.github.io/essbase-workshop)